 Diagnostic Studies Which Provide Necessary Detail on How to Correct Your Pain Condition

 Based on the results of your chiropractic exam and previous medical history, diagnostic studies are helpful in identifying structural abnormalities to more accurately diagnose your condition and provide compelling evidence to the insurance company why and where you need Chiropractic Treatment after an Auto Accident.

 The most common diagnostic studies during your chiropractic exam include:

 - Other laboratory tests if necessary and potential outside referral for an MRI

 Goals and Report of Findings

-Dr. Pampena at our Athens location will establish specific goals based on your X-ray and Exam Findings for your individualized plan of care:
+Our Athens chiropractic clinic (Affiliate) will establish specific goals based on your X-ray and Exam Findings for your individualized plan of care: